 Its tapered hollow neck contains metal frets set into wax on wooden tracks.
-One more resonator is present on the top of the long neck of the Veena.
-This is used as a stand to in the positioning of the instrument.
+One more resonator is present on the top of the long neck of Veena.
+This is used as a stand to position the instrument.
 Usually it has seven strings, made up of steel along with a long finger board containing 19 to 21 frets or supports.

-is that, this type of Veena is the repositioning of one of its gourds so that the stem runs into it and is thus part of the body of the instrument.
-This Veena is therefore a lute-type instrument rather than a zither, since its stem becomes a neck.
-Its `gourd` is not actually a gourd any longer; it is a hollowed-out chunk of wood, usually jackfruit that is closed in by a flat piece of wood.
+The modern Veena used in Carnatic music is quite different in construction from the northern Veena.
+The most noticeable difference in Saraswati Veena is the repositioning of one of the gourds of Veena, so that the stem runs into it.
+This Veena is therefore a lute type instrument rather than a zither, since its stem becomes a neck.
+Its gourd is not actually a gourd any longer; it is a hollowed-out chunk of wood, usually jackfruit that is closed in by a flat piece of wood.

-: This musical instrument is also known as the Gottuvadyam, Chitra Veena or Mahanataka Veena and it is a Carnatic music string instrument.
-It is played mainly in South India and it is usually also used as a solo instrument in Carnatic music.
-This instrument resembles the Sarasvati Veena in its general form, but in many ways it is unique.
-The name Gottuvadhyam literally means `block instrument`.
-It is a complicated ancient instrument with twenty-one strings, out of which there are six main strings used for melody that pass over the top of the instrument, three drone strings and about twelve sympathetic strings that run parallel and below the main strings.
+This musical instrument is also known as the Gottuvadyam, Chitra Veena or Mahanataka Veena and it is a Carnatic music string instrument.
+It is played mainly in south India and it is usually also used as a solo instrument in Carnatic music.
+This instrument resembles the Saraswati Veena in its general form, but in many ways it is unique.

-with 20 strings: three melody strings, five drone strings strung to the peg head, and twelve sympathetic strings strung to the tuners mounted on the side of the neck.
+This is a stringed musical instrument used in Indian classical music and this was invented and popularized by Pandit Vishwa Mohan Bhatt.
+Though it comes in the category of classical instruments, it is not an ancient one, since it is actually a modified slide guitar with 20 strings: 3 melody strings, 5 drone strings strung to the peg head, and 12 sympathetic strings strung to the tuners mounted on the side of the neck.
 A tumba or gourd is screwed into the backside of the neck for improved sound quality and vibration.
-It is played by placing it in one's lap.
+It is played by placing it on one's lap.